At a Glance

 Can I remove someone who is no longer on our team from a workspace?

-For private workspaces, UserTesting Admins can remove any member.
+For private and hidden workspaces, UserTesting Admins can remove any member.

 For open workspaces, the admin needs to remove that person from the account entirely.

 How do I restrict access to the videos in my workspace to ONLY people who are members of the workspace?